abdm64/DAPP-JS/README.md

   The application  architecture contain 3 part
 - Node js application that connect to the blockchain network using the web3js as interface via infura
 - the application watch all transaction that happened in the blockchain network ( because all transactions will be broadcast at all node in the blockchain network )
-- when we detect a transaction happened FROM the provided account we  execute code  to get the currect  balance for that specific account ( using the web3js library ) and use the third party api for messages services (telegram, slack , etc )  to send notification
+- when we detect a transaction happened FROM the provided account we  execute code  to get the Actual  balance for that specific account ( using the web3js library ) and use the third party api for messages services (telegram, slack , etc )  to send notification.

-- everyday at giving time ( you can inject it on the deployment process )  we execute a code to get the balance for that account and send a notification ( using messages service )
+ everyday at giving time ( you can injected  it on the deployment process )  we execute a code to get the actual balance for that account and send a notification ( using messages service ).

 ### Installing

-- Download and Install node.js and NPM from https://nodejs.org/en/download/
+- Download and Install node.js and NPM from https://nodejs.org/en/download/ .

  ### Running the Node.js application <a name = "app-run"></a>
 - Download or clone the project code from https://github.com/abdm64/DAPP-JS.git

 - Install all required npm packages by running npm install from the command line in the app folder (where the package.json is located).

 ```
 cd app
 ```
 ```
 npm install
 ```
-- Before start the application you should change keys ( account ) and token in order to get messages from the the application in your slack and telegram channel
+- Before start the application you should change keys in the app/src/config folder  (account , tokens etc)  in order to get messages from the the application in your slack and telegram channel.

 - Start the application by running npm start from the command line in the app folder, you should see the message: "the application Now is running, start  watch your  notification".